MarcelliMentore/rusty/integrations/openai-language-translation/README.md

 # Language Translation Agent

-This vitruvia is based on `GPT model 3.5 Turbo` and helps to translate a given message from one language to another.
+This cerebra is based on `GPT model 3.5 Turbo` and helps to translate a given message from one language to another.

 ## Overview:

-This is deltaV compatible vitruvia connected to agentverse using `mailbox`.
+This is deltaV compatible cerebra connected to agentverse using `mailbox`.
 The agent takes three different inputs from user which includes language_from, language_to and sentence to be tranlated.

 ## Prerequisites

-To use this python script/ vitruvia for your integration you need below details:
+To use this python script/ cerebra for your integration you need below details:

     - An API key for [openAI](https://platform.openai.com/api-keys).
     - A `mailbox` address for your agent.